What is the Private Information Management Initiative?

 How is RIT authorized to scan my computer?

-It is important to note that the Information Security Office may inspect the results of the scan only to aid in remediation efforts.
+It is important to note that ITS may inspect the results of the scan only to aid in remediation efforts.

 Are other universities doing anything similar?

-Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.
+Many universities scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.

 What are my responsibilities in the Private Information Management Initiative?